UCLNatSci/Mathematics-for-Natural-Sciences-2/LinearAlgebra/linear_systems_matrices/matrices.md

 \end{array}
 \right)
 $$
-The dashed line was used to indicate that the matrix is partitioned into two sub-matrices, representing the coefficients and constant terms, respectively.
+The vertical line was used to indicate that the matrix is partitioned into two sub-matrices, representing the coefficients and constant terms, respectively.

 In general, the values contained in a matrix could represent anything, although manipulating systems of linear equations is one of the most valuable uses of matrices.